jurjanpaul/codemirror6-parinfer/README.md

 Getting there, but this is still very much a work in progress, nowhere near a published library.

-Try it at https://jurjanpaul.github.io/codemirror6-parinfer/ (which also uses [Nextjournal's Clojure syntax support](https://github.com/nextjournal/lang-clojure)).
+Try it at https://jurjanpaul.github.io/codemirror6-parinfer/ (which also uses [Nextjournal's Clojure syntax support for CodeMirror 6](https://github.com/nextjournal/lang-clojure)).

 ## Motivation